vuxcode/pr1-project-Livraan/bug-list.md

 4. Problem: The restart button don't work and can't make the button show only at the end where the score is shown.

 Fix: Got help on the lesson to refresh my memory and got some new information that helped me fix my problem.
 Used for example "appendChild" and got the button to work.

+5. Problem: Can't change a prototype into a function.
+Fix: